kryter/barnstorm/docs/project-setup.md

 ## Install Barnstorm Test Framework Plugin

 You'll also need a Barnstorm plugin for your specific test framework.
-For this guide we will be using the `Cypress` end to end test framework, so we'll use the `@kryter/barnstorm-cypress` plugin for Cypress:
+For this guide we will be using the `Cypress` test framework, so we'll use the `@kryter/barnstorm-cypress` plugin for Cypress:

 ```bash
 npm install --save-dev @kryter/barnstorm-cypress